rockettheme/docs/Docs/wordpress/themes/g4vermilion/INDEX.md

 ---
-title: Vermilion
+title: Vermilion (Gantry 4 Edition)
-description: Your Guide to Using the Vermilion Theme for WordPress
+description: Your Guide to Using the Vermilion (Gantry 4 Edition) Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/!vermilion:Vermilion

 ---